 Short hair doesn’t have to be boring or simple.
 The best short haircuts for men are versatile, modern, and trendy.
 From the cool crew cut to the classy side part to sexy slicked back hair, guys have a number of good men’s hairstyles to choose from.

 With so many choices, it can be hard picking which stylish short cuts and styles to get at the barbershop.
-Here is a collection of the top men’s short hairstyles to try this year!
+Here is a collection of the top men’s short hairstyles to try this year according to Wise Barber.

 Read more after the jump: